5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/usage/docker-implementation.md

 ---

 # Docker Implementation
-Here you will find an easy way to try the current 5G-MBS MVP being developed by the [iTEAM Mobile Communications Group](https://github.com/iTEAM-MCG) as part of the [5G-MAG](https://github.com/5G-MAG), following the 3GPP Release 17 specifications.

-This implementation is being developed on top of the [Open5GS](https://github.com/open5gs/open5gs) 5G Core.
-The repository containing the source code can be found [here](https://github.com/5G-MAG/open5gs/tree/upv-mbs).

-This playground uses Docker Compose to deploy a 5G-MBS capable 5G Core using Docker images present in a container repository.
+A Docker Compose implementation to deploy an MBS capable 5G Core is available in the [rt-mbs-examples](https://github.com/5G-MAG/rt-mbs-examples/) repository.

-## 5G-MBS architecture using Open5GS
+## Deployment architecture using Open5GS

 ![5G-MBS architecture using Open5GS](../images/5G-MBS_5G_Core.png)